coleifer/peewee/docs/peewee/asyncio.rst

 the I/O coroutine is awaited like any other awaitable.
 Then the original call resumes with the result.

-This is real asyncio, NOT gevent-style concurrency.
+This is real asyncio, not gevent-style concurrency.
 Nothing is monkey-patched, no sockets are wrapped, and the event loop is the ordinary asyncio loop running the rest of your application.

-To show how this works I'll walk through the following example, which uses two internal primitives ``greenlet_spawn`` (run sync code in a greenlet) and ``await_`` (suspend the sync greenlet, passing control and a coroutine to the async parent).
+The following example uses two internal primitives, ``greenlet_spawn`` (run sync code in a greenlet) and ``await_`` (suspend the sync greenlet, passing control and a coroutine to the async parent).

 .. code-block:: python